-The Pacific Australia Labour Mobility (PALM) scheme is Australia's primary temporary migration program to address unskilled, low-skilled, and semi-skilled workforce shortages in rural and regional Australia and is built on strong partnerships between Australia, Pacific island nations and Timor-Leste.
+The Pacific Australia Labour Mobility (PALM) scheme is Australia's primary temporary migration program to address unskilled. low-skilled. and semi-skilled workforce shortages in rural and regional Australia and is built on strong partnerships between Australia, Pacific island nations and Timor-Leste.
 The Department of Foreign Affairs and Trade (DFAT) and the Department of Employment and Workplace Relations (DEWR) work together to connect Australian employers with Pacific and Timor-Leste workers through the PALM scheme.
 PALM scheme approved employers can apply to recruit workers in any sector in all regional and rural postcodes, in agriculture nationally and in select agriculture-related food product manufacturing sectors.
-It allows workers from 9 participating Pacific island countries and Timor-Leste to work in Australia for up to 4 years and provides Pacific and Timor-Leste workers with the opportunity to develop skills and send money home.
+It allows workers from 9 participating Pacific no postcode restrictions.
+All PALM scheme employers must undertake labour market testing to ensure Australians have priority for local jobs..